ia777n/BULLECER_BSIS3A/README.md

 **This portfolio uses these basic HTML tags for structuring the website:**

-h1, h2, h3: Used for headings and subheadings.<br>
-p: For paragraphs of text.<br>
-table: To display tabular data, such as projects and skills.<br>
-tr, td: Table rows and data cells within the table.<br>
-img: For displaying images.<br>
-a: For hyperlinks, used to link to GitHub projects and social media.<br>
-form, input, textarea: For the contact form section where users can send messages.<br>
-section: Divides the website into different sections like Home, Projects, Skills, and Contact.<br>
-footer: Contains the footer information at the bottom of the website, including copyright and social links.<br>
-a: The anchor tag is used to create hyperlinks.
-The href attribute specifies the destination URL, and the text inside the tag serves as the clickable link.<br>
-&nbsp, strong, br, and align to format the website such as adding spaces, margins, breaks, and positioning the text<br>
-bgcolor: Used in the body tag to set a background color for the page.<br>
-width, height: Used in tags like img and td to define the size of images and table cells.<br>
+This portfolio uses basic HTML tags to structure the website in a simple and organized way.
+Headings like h1, h2, and h3 are used for titles and subtitles, while the p tag is for paragraphs of text.
+The table tag is used to show information in a clear format, with tr and td tags for rows and cells inside the table.
+Images are displayed using the img tag, and the a tag creates clickable links to projects on GitHub and social media.
+The form, input, and textarea tags allow users to send messages through the contact form.
+The section tag is used to divide the website into different parts, like Home, Projects, Skills, and Contact.
+The footer tag holds information at the bottom of the page, such as copyright details and links to social media.
+Other tags like nbsp, strong, br, and align are used to format the content, adding spaces, bold text, line breaks, and text positioning.
+The bgcolor attribute sets the page’s background color, while width and height are used to control the size of images and table cells.